ohad1s/Python-Chat/README.md

-## GUI
-This classes generate a windows that show the chat(we use tkinter).

 ## How to run the project
-Open the folder of the project and write this line in the terminal command:
-(The server and the client work on your local host and because of that you don't need to write your ip address).
-Any command you need you write in separate terminal.
-For this project you need in your computer: python, tkinter, tqdmTיק To install tkinter write this command in the terminal(for Ubuntu).
+Enter the project directory, open cmd (windows) or terminal (linux) through project's path and run the following commands: python3 Server.py
+Then for any client you want  to connect run the following commands: python3 Client.py
+For the project we used tkinter and tqdm (python libraries). so first of all make sure you have them:

+To install tkinter run the following command:
-* sudo apt-get install python3-tk
+* sudo apt-get install python3-tk (linux)
+* pip install tk (windows)

-To install tqdm write this command in the terminal(for python3).
+To install tqdm run the following command:
+* sudo apt install python3-tqdm (linux)
-* pip3 install tqdm
+* pip install tqdm (windows)

-Then in separate terminals write this commands:
 * python3 Server.py
 ![img_1.png](img_1.png)
 * python3 Client.py